Damien Francis

-Damien Jerome Francis (born 27 February 1979 in Wandsworth, England) is a retired Jamaican international footballer who played as a defensive midfielder.
+Damien Jerome Francis (born 27 February 1979) is a retired Jamaican international footballer who played as a defensive midfielder.

 Club career

 Early career

-As a child Francis followed Wimbledon, and was a ball boy at their ground.
-He started playing for the club aged 9, originally as a defender, before moving into midfield.
+As a child, Francis followed Wimbledon, and was a ball boy at their ground.
+He started playing for the club aged nine, originally as a defender, before moving into midfield.

-After several successful seasons with Wimbledon Francis moved to Norwich City and made a good impression including helping them reach the Premiership by winning the Championship in season 2003-2004.
+After several successful seasons with Wimbledon, Francis moved to Norwich City and made a good impression including helping them reach the Premiership by winning the Championship in season 2003-2004.

 Wigan

-After Norwich were relegated at the end of their first season in the Premiership after a disappointing campaign, Francis made the decision to end his two-year stay at Carrow Road but remained in the Premiership by securing a transfer to promoted Wigan Athletic.
+After Norwich were relegated at the end of their first season in the Premiership following a disappointing campaign, Francis made the decision to end his two-year stay at Carrow Road but remained in the Premiership by securing a transfer to promoted Wigan Athletic.

 Despite Wigan's success in finishing 10th in the Premiership and reaching the League Cup final, it was a disappointing spell professionally for Francis, who did not feature as much as he would have liked to.
 He signed for newly promoted Watford for a fee of £1.5 million at the start of the 2006-2007 season.